top of page

 The BARI seen departing the port of Bari in 2010, during her first summer under Ventouris Ferries.
 On the right end of the picture, one can see the aft section of the APOLLON of European Seaways, which was formerly the SENLAC, a previous fleetmate of the BARI during her time under Sealink.
 This time, however, she was a competitor on the Adriatic Sea.
 She would head for scrap only a few weeks after this picture was taken, hence completing a legendary career on the Channel and in Greece.
 Picture taken by Trevor Jones and published on www.doverferryphotosforum.co.uk.

 The deployment of the BARI proved to be a successful move for the company, as the ship provided the freight capacity that she had been known for since her Sealink days, and this satisfied the demand for lorry transportation between Italy and Albania.
 While she did not have the same comfortable passenger areas nor the same amount of passenger cabins that the RIGEL did, she still was much-appreciated by the regular passengers of the line.
 She also sailed at a speed of 18 knots, which was deemed satisfactory by her owners.
 Despite her good operations, Ventouris Ferries nevertheless had to further reduce their fleet, due to the effects of the Greek financial crisis on the Adriatic Sea ferry market and due to their ships failing to comply with the new SOLAS criteria.
 As a result of this, the POLARIS and the SEATRADE were sold for scrap in 2011, thereby closing the the Igoumenitsa-Corfu-Bari line.
 The latter was taken over by NEL Lines, which introduced the Ro-Ro carriers AQUA HERCULES and OLYMPUS, but the results were disappointing and both ships departed the fleet in late 2012.
-With these changes, the company now only had two ferries remaining: the RIGEL and the BARI.
+With these changes, the company now only had two ferries remaining, namely the RIGEL and the BARI.
 Therefore, Ventouris Ferries entered the 2012 season with much uncertainty, as many traditional Greek companies serving the Adriatic Sea progressively began to disappear.
 Moreover, the competition on the Bari-Durrës line remained very strong, as it featured Adria Ferries (with two ships), ANEK Lines which deployed the legendary LATO on the line, as well as a new company called Albanian Ferries (also with two ships).
 Despite these challenges, the RIGEL and the BARI had a very good season during that year, and they therefore ensured the survival of Ventouris Ferries.
 They continued to serve as the successful duo of the company in 2013, as well as in 2014.

 The BARI seen resting in her namesake port in 2012, in what was her third season under the ownership of Ventouris Ferries.
 Picture taken by Domenic Cbari and published on www.marinetraffic.com.